The Cradle Will Rock: Other productions

-Blitzstein's rarely heard orchestrations were used in a February 21, 1960, broadcast by the New York City Opera featuring Tammy Grimes and David Atkinson.

 The show was revived in 1985 at The Old Vic (near Waterloo Station) featuring alumni members of The Acting Company.
 In this production Patti LuPone reprised her role as Moll and was honored with an Olivier Award for Best Actress in a Musical.

 Splinter Group Theatre's Chicago production in 1994 was named one of the Ten Best plays of the year by the Chicago Tribune.
 Directed by Matt O'Brien, with musical direction by Jim Collins, the production style recreated the bare bones approach necessitated by the 1937 production's opening night, and later transferred from Splinter Group's space in Wicker Park to the larger Theatre Building in Chicago, running a total of three months in the two locations.

 Mehmet Ergen directed a production in London for the Arcola Theatre's 10th Anniversary in 2010 starring Alicia Davies, Stuart Matthew Price, Morgan Deare, Chris Jenkins and Josie Benson.
 It was the last show at the Arcola Street location, before the company moved to its new space, opposite the Dalston Junction station.

 The Oberlin Summer Theater Festival staged a summer stock production in 2012.
 Directed by Joey Rizzolo, one of the New York Neo-Futurists (who are known for their Brechtian approach to theater), the production opened to critical acclaim.